nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `edit_status 2 s/PENDING` Changes the status of the 2nd application in the applications list to `PENDING` (Internship application submitted, outcome has not been released).

+### Displaying list of internship applications:`list`

+Displays a list of applied internships

+Format: `list`

+Examples:

+* `list` shows all the internships that the user has applied for with 1 indexing.
+* If there are no internships applied for at the moment, "No applications at the moment" will be shown.

 ### Deleting an application of internship : `delete`

 Deletes the specified application from the list of internships applied